akshargupta/design-course-repo/course-overview.md

 - Synthesize all learned concepts into a single NumPy implementation
 - Build the full attention mechanism from scratch
 - Demonstrate mastery of the mathematical foundations

-### Assignment Workflow

-For each module, you will:

-1. **Learn**: Read lessons and watch embedded presentations in Jupyter notebooks
-2. **Practice**: Run local tests provided in the repository to verify your understanding
-3. **Implement**: Write your solution to the programming assignment
-4. **Submit**: Submit your code to the course API server
-5. **Validate**: Server runs hidden tests to ensure correctness and academic integrity
-6. **Receive Key**: If all hidden tests pass, the server generates and returns a unique completion key for that module
-7. **Save Key**: Save your key locally (you'll need all 4 keys for certification)

-### Completion Requirements

-To earn your certificate of completion:

-1. Complete all 4 module assignments (Modules 1-3 + Final Project)
-2. Receive all 4 completion keys from the server
-3. Upload all 4 keys to the course website's certificate page
-4. Server validates your keys and generates your certificate

-### Module 4 (Final Project) Evaluation

-Your final project implementation will be evaluated based on:

-1. **Correctness**: Passing all hidden tests on the server
-2. **Code Quality**: Proper use of NumPy operations and adherence to provided function signatures
-3. **Numerical Precision**: Accurate implementation of the attention formula with correct mathematical operations